Norway keeps rates on hold, remains on track for June hike | Business

 Norway keeps rates on hold, remains on track for June hike

+The bank was also "concerned" about the risk of faster price and wage inflation in Norway.
 "If there are prospects of persistently high inflation, the policy rate may be raised more quickly than indicated by the policy rate forecast in the March Report," it said.
-The governor last week told parliament rates will continue to rise amid strong growth and a buildup of pressure in the economy, but also said the war in Ukraine clouds the global outlook and makes monetary policy trade-offs more challenging.

 - Country: